laureate-institute-for-brain-research/StimToolOnline/public/js/tasks/social_media/README.md

 ![Thumbnail image](/public/js/tasks/social_media/thumbnail.png)

 # Task Output
-Task output will have the schedule file
+Task output will have the schedule file where each row is a trial (post)

-1 Trial per row.
+User input data are recorded in these columns:

-`resp.keys` column contain the data of what the participant entered for that trial.
+- `resp.keys` column contain the data of what the participant entered for that trial.

-`social_approval_score` column is their social aproval score
+- `social_approval_score` column is their social aproval score